peterpetro5446/Checksum-Calculation/README.md

 # PA02 — Checksum Calculation

 This program calculates an 8, 16, or 32-bit checksum for the contents of a given input file using ASCII text.
-It follows the specification provided in the CIS3360 "Security in Computing" course.
+The program follows the specification provided in the CIS3360 "Security in Computing" course.

 ---